 Purdue ROV competed in Long Beach, CA from June 23 - 25 The team continued its trend of increasing results and growing in size.
 The 50 member team finished in 8th place and took home first in both the technical documentation and the product presentation.
 Furthermore, Katherine Mao won the Flying Fish award for her technical designs and passion for the field.
 ROV Cephalopod performed well; however, a loose cable connection during the final product run prevented a shot at first place.
 Regardless, the team was thrilled with their success and are proud of one of their most advanced and capable vehicles to date!
-See pictures of the team here.

 Purdue ROV competed in Houston, TX from June 23 - 25 at NASA's Neutral Buoyancy Lab!
 The team reached its largest size yet at 42 members with Kyle Rakos captaining the team first semester and for the competition while Sanay Shah took over for the second semester.
 At the international competition we had a wonderful technical presentation, an excellent poster, and great technical documentation.
 We had some electronics issues during the mission runs but were still able to place 13th internationally!
 Additionally, Kyle Rakos was awarded with the Flying Fish award for his passion and demonstrated leadership in the field!

-The team faced its third change in captancy with Kyle Rakos taking over.
+The team faced its second change in captancy with Kyle Rakos taking over.
 The many new team members designed this polar oilfield service vehicle.
 The dedicated group of 20 students finished 15th out of 42 registered teams in St. John's, NL, Canada.
 The team is eager to use what they learned to finish in the top 5 next year.

 This was the first year in the team's history that they failed to qualify for the international competition.
 The marine sanctuary vehicle designed to identify shipwrecks and study marine ecology could not be built.
 Plagued with thruster issues throughout the season, the team still managed to construct a prototype vehicle and train members on both electrical and mechanical design.
 The prototype vehicle, affectionately dubbed ROV Incompetence, would be improved upon for future practice missions in order to prepare for next season.